12 Tips To Help You Save On Your Winter Heating Bill

 A programmable thermostat lets you preset temperatures for different times of day so your home is toasty warm when you need it to be and cooler when you’re away or sleeping.
 By making changes to your thermostat, you can save between 10 and 20 percent on your heating bill!
 Warms your heart, right?

 Some models can store up to four temperature settings each day – morning, day, evening, and overnight, for example, and all of them have a manual override switch.
 Choose a lower setting during the times you’ll be sleeping or away from the house, and a higher setting for when you are at home.
 Some models allow the flexibility to program 5-day and 2-day settings, recognizing that your heating needs during the week might be different than the weekend.

 Smart thermostats are an even more efficient option.
-These devices can take savings and convenience to the next level ($75 rebate available).
+These devices can take savings and convenience to the next level (up to $100 rebate available).
 They learn your routine and temperature preferences, and adjust automatically to the perfect temperature.
 You can even control your heating system on your phone or laptop via Wi-Fi!
 A very handy feature for those days that you’re going to be late getting home, etc.